OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 ## (Optional) Updating the Firmware Internally
 If you choose to update the firmware internally, follow these steps:

-- PLEASE NOTE: This is only availbile after you flash the firmware externally!
+**Note**: This is only availbile after you flash the firmware externally!

 ### Install flashrom
 To install flashrom, use the following command: